JoelAtDeluxe/AdventOfCode2016/Readme.md

 2. Pre-pare out the steps.
 Initially I split the inputs on each pass, which ended up being needless.

 A 3rd improvement would be to memoize the relative results from a (or maybe each) cell, up until a jump.
 This one is more complicated, but could maybe save a number of iterations through the loop, and focus only on the parts that matter (namely, jumps)

+## Day 15

+I think there's a faster way to do this, possibly having to use the LCM of the discs.
+The idea of the quicker way is this:

+1. You've figured out how to drop it through n holes.
+You can repeat this by only choosing LCMs of the n discs, with each multiple being the number of positions in contains (in my example, the first 3 discs: `17 * 19 * 7`).
+2. When you use multiples of the LCM, you are guarenteed to pass through the same n discs.
+3. Each LCM is going to advance the next disc some number of values.
+You need to figure out what that next number is.
+Once you have that, you can advance the guess count until you find a match
+4. once you find that match, you should now be able to drop the capsule n+1 steps (the first n pass, because we always increment by lcms, the next, because the modulous finally works)